 If you fancy getting out onto the water, head to Bullock Harbour, where you can hire boats and, while you’re waiting to get onboard, watch the seals that are normally cavorting by the boats.

-Dublin is a great place for family holidays or city breaks year-round but if you're planning to use it as a jump-off point into other parts of Ireland, summer is best.
+Dublin is a great place for family city breaks year-round, but if you're planning to use it as a jump-off point for family holidays in Ireland, May and October half terms or summer are best.
+If you're here in March, don't miss the colourful St Patrick's Day Parade.

 Dublin isn't as cheap as you might expect given its down-to-earth atmosphere, with eating out especially likely to send family holiday bills soaring.
 Self-catering accommodation can help keep costs down.